The March of the Guards to Finchley: Background

 The patriotism of the painting provides a satirical counterpoint to Hogarth's overt antipathy to the French, evident in his painting The Gate of Calais, completed in 1748.
-Hogarth's later dedication of March to the King of Prussia further enforces this view; Frederick II was a renowned military strategist, but not an art connoisseur.
+Hogarth's later dedication of March to the King of Prussia further enforces this view; Frederick the Great was a renowned military strategist, but not an art connoisseur.
 The composition of the picture may have been inspired by Jean-Antoine Watteau's Départ de Garnison.

 An engraved version, by Hogarth's assistant, Luke Sullivan, was published shortly after the painting was completed, though Hogarth made further alterations to the engraving ten years later.
 The engraving was unusual in that it was not a reversed image of the original painting.
 Hogarth priced the published artwork for a price of seven shillings and sixpence each copy, rising to half a Guinea after the subscription closed.
 In advertisements for the painting, Hogarth referred to a subscription-based extra whereby buyers who deposited another three shillings on top of the seven and sixpence would be considered in a lottery for the ownership of the original copy, which would be delivered to the winning subscriber after the engraving had been finished.
 Hogarth's engraving of A Stand of Arms, Musical Instruments, Etc. served as the subscription and lottery ticket.
 As noted by Hogarth in the 1 May 1750 edition of The General Advertiser, this subscription offer ended on 30 April 1750.
 At the day of closure, there were 1843 chances sold and 167 chances still remaining in Hogarth's lottery, and he gave this remainder to the Foundling Hospital, an establishment to which he had, in the past, been a lucrative donor.
 Holding almost 10% of the tickets, the Hospital won the lottery and the original; Hogarth scholar Ronald Paulson considers the lottery was rigged from the start.
 Today the painting is owned by and on display at the Foundling Museum.

 Analysis

 The painting depicts a scene on Tottenham Court Road, a bustling street on the north side of London.
-The King's guard have rendezvoused there on their way to engage the rebels, and numerous soldiers are caught amongst the crowd.
+The foot guards of the British Army have rendezvoused there on their way to engage the rebels, and numerous soldiers are caught amongst the crowd.
 Orderly lines of soldiers march away in the distance; meanwhile, a disarrayed, misshapen mass of soldiers engaging in a range of unbecoming behaviours crowds the foreground.
 Paradoxically, the work both highlights the dissolute and disreputable nature of the guardsmen and shows that they can be transformed into a disciplined fighting force, with the drummer and boy fifer summoning the soldiers to their duty.